mdittmer/smw/README.md

 So, what's better than continuous integration?
 Tools that notify you *the moment you do something wrong*.
 And what's even better than that?
-Tools that can explain to you *what you did wrong and to avoid it in the future*. **That's SMW**.
+Tools that can explain to you *what you did wrong and how to avoid it in the future*. **That's SMW**.